What Is John E. Douglas Doing Now? 'Mindhunter' Was Inspired By This Famous FBI Agent

 You may not recognize his name right away, but one FBI agent has been an integral part of pop culture since the days of Silence of the Lambs.
 So what is John E. Douglas doing now?
 Mindhunter on Netflix was inspired by this agent's groundbreaking work in the realm of behavior science and psychological profiling.
-He probably knows more about serial killers than anyone else in the world, and everything you know about serial killers is thanks to his research.
-In fact, he's the one who came up with the term "serial killers" in the first place.
+He probably knows more about serial killers than anyone else in the world, and everything you know about serial killers is thanks to his research along with FBI agent Robert R. Ressler.
+In fact, this is the duo who came up with the term "serial killers" in the first place.

 The Netflix series Mindhunter is based on the book by Douglas himself called Mind Hunter: Inside the FBI's Serial Crime Unit about his days at the FBI early in his career.
 The show changes Douglas' name to Holden Ford, and follows the young agent as he decides to start interviewing serial killers without the permission of the bureau at first.
 With serial killers on the rise, Holden figures that the best way to catch them is to figure out how they think — by going right to the source.
 This is considered very out of the box thinking, not to mention unseemly, by his bosses.
 Eventually he does prove himself to the FBI higher ups and we're all better off for it.
 But at what cost to himself?